ManufacturingCSU/mxchip-telemetry-demo/README.md

 Modify the Firewall settings

-1. Navigate to your SQL Server and under the Netowrks blade:
+1. Navigate to your SQL Server and under the Networks blade:
    a.
 Add your IP address
    b.
 Set _Allow Azure services and resources to access this server_ to Yes.
    c.
 Save your firewall settings.